Baby Naming and Brit Milah

 - Please visit their website for details

-- As a Holy Blossom Temple member, you are entitled to purchase a plot at Pardes Shalom, from the Temple.
+- Holy Blossom Temple members, in good standing for three (3) or more years, are entitled to purchase a plot at Pardes Shalom, from the Temple.

 Holy Blossom Memorial Park/Brimley Road